 Use Your Existing Network

-A good place to start is with what, and with who you know.
+A good place to start is: with what and with whom you know.

 Working remotely can feel lonely and sometimes awkward but chances are if you are working remotely and seeking friends, your colleagues probably feel the same.
 Reach out to your co-workers, and turn your remote work relationship into real-life friendships.

 If forming friendships with your colleagues is not an option, start by reaching out to old friends or friends in other cities and see if they can connect you to anyone in the city you live in.
-Friends of friends is a great way to meet people because if you have a mutual friend you probably have more in common than you think.
+Friends of friends are a great way to meet people because if you already have a mutual friend with a person, you probably have more in common than you think.

 Go Virtual